sanderszach/Excel-VBA-Classes/README.md

 # Excel-VBA-Classes
 Here are 8 1-hour classes on introduction to Excel VBA.
-See links to youtube videos below
+See links to youtube videos below.
+The .xlsm documents are attached.

 # Class Outline
 1. Overview & Scope - Developer Tab, VBA Editor, Recording Macros